An umbrella on the ground on a rainy dayPreparing For Winter

 Remember, you are not on your own, the Health &Wellbeing team at the Trust do care and will take the time to talk to you and understand.

-We can also help in other ways with access to talking therapies or one-to-one support on the links below.
+We can also help in other ways with access to our Specialist Network of Counsellors, talking therapies or one-to-one support on the links below.
 You can also connect with other beneficiaries to help combat loneliness at one of the Meetup groups that run regularly.

 Talk Together